FreePBX/devtools/README.md

 FreePBX Development Tools
 =========

 FreePBX is an opensource GUI (graphical user interface) that controls and manages Asterisk (PBX).
-FreePBX is licensed under GPL.
+FreePBX is licensed under the GPL v2, GPL v3, and AGPL v3.
 FreePBX is a Registered Trademark of Schmooze Com Inc.

-These tools provide functionality for developers of FreePBX and it's modules
+These tools provide functionality for developers of FreePBX and its modules

 #Tools